looplogic-byte/Basic-Games/README.md

 # Basic-Games
-A Repo where basic games are found 🎮
+A Repo where basic GAMES are found 🎮